Offer and acceptance: Test of acceptance

-For the acceptance, the essential requirement is that the parties had each from a subjective perspective engaged in conduct manifesting their assent.
-Under this meeting of the minds theory of contract, a party could resist a claim of breach by proving that he had not be intended to be bound by the agreement, only if it appeared subjectively that he had so intended.
+Acceptance is judged by an objective standard, based on the conduct of the offeree.
+(Some have argued that the old common law rule used a subjective perspective.
+Under this meeting of the minds theory of contract, a party could resist a claim of breach by proving that he had not be intended to be bound by the agreement.
 This is unsatisfactory, as one party has no way to know another's undisclosed intentions.
 One party can only act upon what the other party reveals objectively (Lucy V Zehmer, 196 Va 493 84 S.E.
 2d 516) to be his intent.
 Hence, an actual meeting of the minds is not required.
-Indeed, it has been argued that the "meeting of the minds" idea is entirely a modern error: 19th century judges spoke of "consensus ad idem" which modern teachers have wrongly translated as "meeting of minds" but actually means "agreement to the [same] thing".
+Indeed, it has been argued that the "meeting of the minds" idea is entirely a modern error: 19th century judges spoke of "consensus ad idem" which modern teachers have wrongly translated as "meeting of minds" but actually means "agreement to the [same] thing".)

 The requirement of an objective perspective is important in cases where a party claims that an offer was not accepted and seeks to take advantage of the performance of the other party.
 Here, we can apply the test of whether a reasonable bystander (a "fly on the wall") would have perceived that the party has impliedly accepted the offer by conduct.

 Rules of acceptance

-An acceptance must be an absolute and unqualified acceptance of all the terms of the offer: Sec.7(1).
+Common law contracts are accepted under a "mirror image" rule.
+Under this rule, an acceptance must be an absolute and unqualified acceptance of all the terms of the offer.
 If there is any variation, even on an unimportant point, between the offer and the terms of its acceptance, there is no contract.
+In the United States, the Uniform Commercial Code provides for acceptance even when terms of the acceptance differ from terms of the offer.
+This might occur, for example, when a buyer's "Terms and Conditions" differ from a seller's "Terms and Conditions" yet both parties behave as if a contract exists.
+In this case, a complex series of rules known as "Battle of the Forms" evaluates what is included in the contract.
+These rules might require, for instance, that conflicting terms in the offer and acceptance are "knocked out" and replaced by default language provided in the Code.

 An acceptance is only contractually valid if the proposal to which response is made is an offer capable of acceptance.
 In an Appeal Court ruling in 2020, Sir John Chadwick, judge, accepted the argument put by the appellant in the case, drawing: